Kaltsoon/data-management-and-databases/slidev/10-database-normalisation.md

 - Each normal form from 1NF to BNCF **adds more rules** to the previous normal form
 - For example, the 2NF **includes all rules** of the 1NF and additional rules
 - The Boyce-Codd Normal Form (BCNF) is the strictest of these normal forms
+- To figure out the normal form of the relation, we start from the rules of first normal form and move on to the following normal forms until some rule is violated or the relation is in BCNF

 ---